MicrosoftDocs/cpp-docs/docs/ide/adding-a-class-visual-cpp.md

 The **Add Class** dialog box contains templates that allow you to:

 - Open a corresponding code wizard, if one is available.
-For more information, see [Adding functionality with code wizards](../ide/adding-functionality-with-code-wizards-cpp.md).
+For more information, see [Add functionality with code wizards](../ide/adding-functionality-with-code-wizards-cpp.md).

    \- or -